The Special Role of Toroidal Black Holes in Holography: 2. AdS -Reissner-Nordstr om Black Holes In General

+The Hawking-Page transition in the toroidal case \cite{kn:hormy,kn:surya, kn:page} (see \cite{kn:anabalon} for a recent discussion) takes an unusual form: the temperature at which it occurs is inversely proportional to $X$.
+Thus, if we wish to use such a black hole to explore the deep infrared of the boundary field theory, down to temperatures arbitrarily close to zero, \emph{it is essential that $X$ should be extremely large}.
+By this we mean that the dimensionless quantity $X/L$ must be much larger than any other dimensionless parameter in the problem, where $L$ is the asymptotic AdS curvature scale.
+Crucially, \emph{this includes the electromagnetic charge} on the black hole: even if the charge is large by normal standards, it should be extremely small relative to $X/L$.

-Motivated by this, we therefore proceed as follows.
-We take the non-dynamical metric $\,-\,\m{d}t^2\,+\,h_{\kappa},\,$ set $\kappa = 0,$ and interpret $h_0$ as a metric on a cubic torus with a side length, $X$, which is very large relative to $L$.
+To summarise: we take the non-dynamical metric $\,-\,\m{d}t^2\,+\,h^{0},\,$ and interpret $h^0$ as a metric on a three-dimensional cubic torus with a side length, $X$, which is extremely large relative to $L$.
 We then use this flat four-dimensional spacetime as a boundary condition for the Einstein(-Maxwell) equations in an asymptotically AdS$_5$ bulk.

-However, it is instructive to return temporarily to the general case.
-If we fix $\,-\,\m{d}t^2\,+\,h_{\kappa}\,$ (or rather the conformal structure defined by it), for any of the three possible values of $\kappa$, as a boundary condition, then it is possible to construct \cite{kn:lemmo} a matching (AdS$_5$-Reissner-Nordstr\"{o}m) metric in the bulk which solves the Einstein-Maxwell equations, taking the form
+Let us be more explicit.
+It is instructive to return temporarily to the general case.
+If we fix $\,-\,\m{d}t^2\,+\,h^{\kappa}\,$ (or rather the conformal structure defined by it), for any of the three possible values of $\kappa$, as a boundary condition, then \cite{kn:lemmo} a matching (AdS$_5$-Reissner-Nordstr\"{o}m) metric in the bulk, which solves the Einstein-Maxwell equations, takes the form

-Here $L$ is the AdS$_5$ scale as above, $M^*$ and $Q^*$ are mass and charge parameters (not equal to the physical mass $M$ and the physical charge $Q$, see below), $k_5$ is the five-dimensional Coulomb constant (with units of length, unlike its four-dimensional counterpart), and $\ell_5$ is the gravitational length scale\footnote{We use units in which $M^*$ has units of inverse length, $Q^*$ is dimensionless and so is entropy.
+Here $L$ is the AdS$_5$ scale as above, $M^*$ and $Q^*$ are mass and charge parameters (proportional but not equal to the physical mass $M$ and the physical charge $Q$, see below), $k_5$ is the five-dimensional Coulomb constant (with units of length, unlike its four-dimensional counterpart), and $\ell_5$ is the gravitational length scale\footnote{We use units in which $M^*$ has units of inverse length, $Q^*$ is dimensionless and so is entropy.
 We never use Planck units.} for AdS$_5$.

-However, this metric only solves the equations in the $\kappa = \pm 1$ cases if the spatial length scale $X$ in $h_{\kappa}$ is precisely equal to $L$.
+However, this metric only solves the equations in the $\kappa = \pm 1$ cases if the spatial length scale $X$ in $h^{\kappa}$ is precisely equal to $L$.
 That is: in these cases, \emph{the boundary length scale is forced to coincide with the bulk curvature scale}.

-In sharp contrast, when $\kappa = 0$, there is no such requirement, so $X$ is in principle entirely independent of $L$ (though, as we saw, there may be physical reasons for requiring, for example, that $X$ must be large relative to $L$).
+In sharp contrast, when $\kappa = 0$, there is no such requirement, so $X$ is in principle entirely independent of $L$ (though, as we saw, there are physical reasons for requiring that $X$ must be large relative to $L$).
 This means, in effect, that there is a \emph{new independent parameter} in the problem in the $\kappa = 0$ case, and we have to deal with this.